 In this exercise you will work through a tutorial in R. The goal of this exercise is to familiarize you with the basics of R and R Studio as well as introductory data manipulation and visualization.

-On the Desktop you will see a folder named “Introduction_to_R”.
-Rename this folder by adding your last name (i.e. Introduction_to_R_YOURLASTNAME).
+From WyoCloud you downloaded a folder named “Introduction_to_R”.
+Move this folder to your Desktop and rename this folder by adding your last name (i.e. Introduction_to_R_YOURLASTNAME).
 You will need to save all your files in this folder for this tutorial.
 Saving your work will allow you to revisit your code when you need it in the future.

 Open the “Introduction_to_R” folder, and double click “Introduction_to_R.Rmd”.
 This will open the program R studio and the tutorial.